Demazure crystals for flagged key polynomials: Crystal structures

-Literature on crystals sometimes involves additional crystal axioms, but we will not impose any of those here.
-The \defn{crystal graph} of $\cB$ is a directed graph with vertices in $\cB$ and edges labelled by $[n-1]$.
+The \defn{crystal graph} of $\cB$ is a directed graph with vertices in $\cB$ and edges labeled by $[n-1]$.
 For $x,y\in \cB$, we draw an edge $x\xrightarrow{i}y$ if $f_i(x)=y$.
-A \defn{connected component} of $\cB$ is a subset of $\cB$ whose elements from a connected component in the crystal graph of $\cB$.
-The \defn{character} of a finite crystal $\cB$ is the polynomial $\ch(\cB):=\sum_{b\in \cB} x^{\weight(b)}$.
+A \defn{connected component} of $\cB$ is a subset of $\cB$ whose elements form a connected component in the crystal graph of $\cB$.
+The \defn{character} of a finite crystal $\cB$ is the Laurent polynomial $\ch(\cB):=\sum_{b\in \cB} x^{\weight(b)}$.
 A \defn{crystal isomorphism} between crystals $\cB$ and $\cC$ is a weight-preserving bijection $\cB\to \cC$ that commutes with all raising and lowering operators.

-Let $\rf_n(w)$ be the set of all increasing factorizations $r^{(\bullet)}=(r^{(n)}|\dots |r^{(1)})$ for the reduced words of $w\in S_\infty$ (as specified in Definition~\ref{incr-fac-def}) with exactly $n$ components, some of which may be empty.
-In \cite[\S 3.2]{MS}, Morse and Schilling defined a crystal structure on $\rf_n(w)$, which we now review.